janhalendk/react/README.md

 ## Summary

-So as it seen there are more than one way to exfiltrate data from React - data is referenced multiple places as seen in this simple app, where it can be found and dumped using both `_reactFiber` and `__reactProps`.
+As demonstrated there can be more than one *path* to follow to exfiltrate data from React - data is referenced multiple places as seen in this simple app, where it can be found and dumped using both `_reactFiber` and `__reactProps`.

 The used app was really simple so when the project grows and the **Components** tree ends up looking like this: